BorisFouotsa/BorisFouotsa.github.io/index_2_research.md

 ---

 ###  Latest news
-- Our paper *A New Adaptive attack on SIDH* accepted at CT-RSA.
+- Our paper *A New Adaptive attack on SIDH* accepted at CT-RSA 2022.
 This is a joint work with Christophe Petit.
 - New paper: *A New Adaptive attack on SIDH*.
 This is a joint work with Christophe Petit.
 - Our paper *SETA: Supersingular Encryption from Torsion point Attacks* is online.
 - Paper *SETA* (the latest version) accepted at Asiacrypt 2021.
 This is a joint work with Luca De Feo, Cyprien Delpech de Saint-Guilhem, Antonin Leroux, Péter Kutas, Christophe Petit, Javier Silva, Benjamin Wesolowski.